This list of formation types is designed to help beginning

 army, it had not been trained in grand-tactical maneuver and so could rarely

 counter the more nimble field maneuvers of its most common opponent.
-For game
+Austrian light troops commonly served together with the light cavaly

 play, the artillery is usually average morale grade.